ivan1993spb/snake-server/README.md

 All API methods provide JSON format.
 If errors are occurred methods return HTTP statuses and JSON formatted error objects.
 See [swagger.yml](swagger.yml) for details.
 Also, see API curl examples below.

-Use header `X-Snake-Client` to specify client version and build hash.
+Use header `X-Snake-Client` to specify client name, version and build hash.
 For example:

 ```
 X-Snake-Client: SnakeLightweightClient/v0.3.2 (build 8554f6b)